mvolkmann/blog/src/htmx.md

 ## Unorganized Content

 - learn how to automatically refresh browser on code save.

-should you use auto focus for the new to do input?
+- should you use auto focus for the new to do input?

-HTMX is great for SEO.
-when hx-target is not specified, it default to the current element. document all the valid values for the hx-swap attribute. can you use JavaScript code in place of hyper script code? use hx-patch for toggling the completed state of a to do.
+document all the valid values for the hx-swap attribute. can you use JavaScript code in place of hyper script code? use hx-patch for toggling the completed state of a to do.